Between Plates and Sake: A Night at Sada Sushi & Izakaya

 View from table By: S. West

 The experience feels intentional from start to finish.
-Sada Sushi & Izakaya is not just a place to eat sushi, but a place to slow down, share plates and linger.
-Guests can choose standard seating, sit at the sushi bar to watch the craft in action, or reserve a six-person tatami room for a more intimate group experience.
+Sada Sushi & Izakaya is more than a place to eat sushi.
+It is a place to slow down, share plates, and linger.
+Guests can choose standard seating, sit at the sushi bar to watch the craft in action, or reserve a six-person tatami room for a more intimate experience.

 Sada Sushi & Izakaya